The Consumers Guide to Internet Speed

 After you finish the speed test, you’ll see two numbers in the results: one is your upload speed and the other is your download speed.

 With most internet plans, download speeds are much faster than upload speeds.
 This makes sense because consumers generally download much more information than they upload.
-Streaming videos or music, reading a blog post, or scrolling through your Instagram feed are all activities that don’t really need upload bandwidth once they’re initiated.
+Many online activities don’t really need upload bandwidth once they’re initiated: